 The longest remaining piece of the Berlin Wall can be found next to the River Spree – on the Friedrichshain side of the water – what is now known as the East glucophage price Side Gallery.
 Often credited as the longest, largest, open-air gallery in the world, this 1.3km stretch is home to over 100 graffiti murals.

+Featured in the 2003 movie Goodbye Lenin!, the East Side Gallery boasts many internationally famous works of wall art including a large section by French artist Thierry Noir, Dimitri Vrubel’s Brezhnev/Honecker kiss, and Birgit Kinder’s ‘Test the Best’ – depicting an East German Trabant crashing through the Berlin Wall.
 Although not the only example of the Wall being transformed into use as a canvas for graffiti murals, the East Side Gallery is the most famous painted section.
 The gallery is actually on a piece of the former Hinterlandmauer (on the eastern side of the death strip), which means that the artwork here was all added after the end of the Cold War period.

-If you visit the path of the Mauerweg as it runs underneath that bridge today, particularly in early spring, you’ll catch one of the most beautiful sights in the city – rows of blossoming Japanese cherry trees.
-A gift to Berlin in the 1990s from Japan, the story goes that during a television show in the country people were asked to donate money to buy these trees to celebrate German reunification.
+In November 1989, the first crossing point to open and allow East Berliners into the West of the city was at the Böse Brücke (formerly known as the Hindenberg Bridge) on Bornholmer Strasse.
+That first night around 20,000 people made the journey through the now defunct border control and into the French sector of the city.
+If you visit the path of the Mauerweg as it runs underneath that bridge today, specifically in early spring, you’ll catch one of the most beautiful sights in the city – rows of blossoming Japanese cherry trees.
+A gift to Berlin in the 1990s from Japan, the story goes that during a television show in the country people were asked to donate money to buy these trees to celebrate German Reunification.
 And what you can see now is a result of that generosity.

 There are actually two locations along the Mauerweg you can find these trees, the other being at the Lichterfelde Süd station.